vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ![image](/assets/2024-02-13/010.jpeg)

-We will build a Peakboard application that lets someone call for help by pressing the smart.click button.
-This could be in an off-site production environment or at a local factory where you don't have access to the network infrastructure (like if you're a vendor and want to put this button in a client's factory so that they can push the button to initiate an order process).
-The message will then pop up in Peakboard application and a timer is running to indicate how much time has passed since the alarm was triggered.
-When pushing the button a second time, the alarm will be dismissed (e.g. when the order has arrived at the caller's place).
+We will build a Peakboard application that lets someone call for help by pressing a smart.click button.
+This button could be placed in an off-site production environment.
+Or, it could be placed in a local factory where you don't have access to the network infrastructure (for example, if you're a vendor and want to put the button in a client's factory so that they can press it to initiate an order process).

+After someone presses the button, a message pops up in the Peakboard application and a timer starts to show how much time has passed since the alarm was triggered.
+After pressing the button a second time (for example, once the caller receives the order), the alarm is dismissed.

 The technology behind is simply MQTT.
 The IOX button server will send a MQTT message to a broker that is available over the internet and our Peakboard app will have a subscription on this MQTT topic.
 The rest is Peakboard internal logic.